Bla Bla Galaxy

 which today occupy archive space in a cloud.

-Mention has been given to restarting
+Mention has been given

 the program in a revised form but there was no provision for reissuing